realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ## Conclusion: We Are Not Machines—We Are God's Masterpiece

-Transhumanism may promise transformation—but only Christ truly transforms.
+Transhumanism may promise transformation—but only Messiah truly transforms.
 Our future is not to become gods, but to belong to God.
 We were created in His image, redeemed by His Son, and one day, through resurrection, will be glorified in His presence.

 As the world rushes toward artificial immortality, let the Church proclaim the real thing: **"Whoever believes in Him shall not perish but have eternal life."
 (John 3:16)**